ClaireLu0608/Analysis-of-Spotify-Audio-Features-and-Popularity/README.md

 ## D.Models(xlb)
 ***Variables:***
-  From previous correlation results, we have left with duration_ms, speechiness, acousticness, instrumentalness, danceability, liveness, loudness, tempo, key, and mode as are features and popularity as our y label.
+  From previous correlation results, we have left with duration_ms, speechiness, acousticness, instrumentalness, danceability, liveness, loudness, tempo, key, and mode as features and popularity as our y label.
 "Mode" is the only binary variable and all other variables are continous.

 ***Data Cleaning:***
   For model interpretation and to avoid overfitting, we excluded data points with a popularity score below 5.
 We applied three different data transformation methods: Log Transformation for skewed features, Standard Scaling for features that followed a normal distribution, and Min-Max Scaling for features without an obvious distribution pattern.
 The cleaned version is in a csv file [here](artifacts/cleaned_data.csv) in the artifacts folder by running the following command: